debiki/talkyard-prod-one/README.md

    and copy it to ./docker-compose.override.yml.
 For example, for a Digital Ocean server with 2 GB RAM:

-        sudo cp mem/2g.yml docker-compose.override.yml
+        cp mem/2g.yml docker-compose.override.yml

 1. Upgrade to the latest version, and start.
 This might take a few minutes the first time (to download Docker images).

-        sudo ./scripts/upgrade-backup-restart.sh
+        ./scripts/upgrade-backup-restart.sh 2>&1 | tee -a maint.log

-1. Schedule daily backups, and deletion old backups:
+1. Schedule daily backups (including deletion old backups) and automatic upgrades:

-        sudo ./scripts/schedule-daily-backups.sh
+        ./scripts/schedule-daily-backups.sh 2>&1 | tee -a maint.log
+        ./scripts/schedule-automatic-upgrades.sh 2>&1 | tee -a maint.log

 1. Point a browser to the server address, e.g. <http://your-ip-addresss> or <http://www.example.com>
    or <http://localhost>.
 In the browser, click _Continue_ and create an admin account with the email address you specified when you edited `play.conf` earlier (see above).

    If you didn't configure any email server (in `play.conf`), no email-address-verification-email will be sent to you.
 However, you'll find an address verification URL in the server's log file, which you can view like so: `sudo docker-compose logs app`.
 Copy-paste the URL into the browser.
 You can [send an email again] / [write the URL to the log file again] by clicking the _Send email again_ button.

+Now you're done.
 Everything will restart automatically on server reboot.

-Afterwards: You also need to copy backups off-site regularly.
+Next things for you to do:

+- Copy backups off-site, regularly.
 See the Backups section below.
+- In the browser, follow the getting-started guide.

 Upgrading to newer versions
 ----------------

-Upgrading means fetching the lates Docker images, backing up, and restarting everything.
-When you do this, your forum will unavailable for a short while.
+If you followed the instructions above — that is, if you ran these scripts:
+`./scripts/configure-ubuntu.sh` and `./scripts/schedule-automatic-upgrades.sh`
+— then your server should keep itself up-to-date, and ought to require no maintenance, _until_ ...

+... _Until_ one day when I do some unusual tech stack changes, like changing from Docker to CoreOS rkt, or upgrading PostgreSQL.
+Then, you will likely need to do things like `git stash save ; git pull origin ;
+git stash pop` and resolve Git edit conflicts, and perhaps run some script.

-Upgrade manually like so:
+If you didn't run `./scripts/schedule-automatic-upgrades.sh`, you can upgrade manually like so:

+    sudo -i
     cd /opt/ed/
-    ./scripts/upgrade-backup-restart.sh  # TODO check if there is no new version, then do nothing

-### Automatic upgrades

-A cron job that runs `./scripts/upgrade-backup-restart.sh` randomly once a day? once per hour?
+    ./scripts/upgrade-backup-restart.sh 2>&1 | tee -a maint.log